Missoula, Montana: Economy

 Since opening in 1895, the University of Montana has had a major impact on the development of Missoula's economy.
 In addition to the economic advantage from accommodating the student body, it gave the city an educated workforce not available in most of the state.
 The university has a close relationship with the city as Missoula's largest employer and with the millions of dollars the school brings into the city through visitors of school-sponsored sporting and cultural events.
 The university also houses Missoula's only business incubator, the Montana Technology Enterprise Center, and several start-up businesses.

 Missoula is the hub of its Bureau of Economic Analysis (BEA) economic area, which includes the Montana counties of Flathead, Lake, Lincoln, Mineral, Missoula, Ravalli, and Sanders.
 As of 2011, the BEA listed the economic area population at 306,050.
 Key businesses sectors serving the area include health care, retail shopping, transportation, financial services, government and social services, education, events, arts and culture.
 Health care in particular is one of Missoula's fastest growing industries with St. Patrick Hospital (western Montana's only level-II trauma center) and the Community Medical Center, already the city's second- and third-largest employers behind the university.
 About 55% of employment in Missoula is made up of the service and retail sectors.
 Export industries are concentrated in heavy and civil engineering, construction, beverage production, technical services, truck transportation, and forestry-, logging-, and wood-related industries.
 In addition to nearly 4 million out-of-state visitors annually, which makes tourism a significant aspect of the Missoula economy, Missoula also is home to a vibrant sector of alternative healthcare.

 As of 2013, Missoula ranked 299 nationally in gross metropolitan product with an output of $5 billion, while the city's total personal income ranked 333 at $4.18 billion, an increase of more than 47% since 2003.
 As of 2013, per capita personal income ranked 239 at $37,397 a year, 84% of the national average.
 The Missoula metropolitan area's unemployment rate was 3.7% as of June 2015, dropping nearly 0.8% in the twelve months prior.

+Top Employers

+As of the city's 2023 Annual Comprehensive Financial Report, Missoula's top employers are: